Arsenal's most expensive signings ever

 facebooktwitterreddit

-The club's stadium switch tightened the purse strings for a while on the transfer front and the Gunners haven't been able to spend at a rate comparable to their contemporary rivals.
+The club's stadium switch tightened the purse strings for a while on the transfer front and the Gunners haven't always been able to spend at a rate comparable to their contemporary rivals.

 Nevertheless, the Kroenkes aren't exactly strapped for cash and the club has frequently smashed its own transfer record since KSE took ownership in 2011.
+In recent years, they haven't been shy in throwing their financial muscle around.

 Here are the ten most expensive signings in Arsenal's history.